The Five Stages Of A Timeshare Resale Scam

 3.)
 You Pay Up

-Some resale scams have bilked consumers for thousands of dollars.
+Some timeshare resale scams have bilked consumers for thousands of dollars.

-Remember that, as our own Michael D. Finn told creditcardguide.com, timeshares generally have very little value on the secondary market.
-Many owners will offer their timeshare on eBay for as little as a few dollars and actually offer to cover closing costs or transfer fees themselves.
+Remember that, as our own Michael D. Finn shared some experience with creditcardguide.com.
+Timeshares generally have very little value on the secondary market.
+Many owners will offer their timeshare on eBay for as little as a few dollars and to be even more competitive, actually offer to cover closing costs or transfer fees themselves.

-As Michael told the site in an interview: “In the timeshare world, the seller pays the buyer.
-That speaks volumes about the value.”
+“In the timeshare world, the seller pays the buyer.
+That speaks volumes about the value of these timeshares in the secondary market,” said Mr. Finn.

 4.)
 You Realize There Never Was a Buyer